-Franklin County is located in central Washington state.
-Pasco is the county seat and is one of three cities that make up the Tri-Cities region of the state (along with Richland, and Kennewick).
-Prostitution and sex trafficking activity have been well-documented in Pasco and surrounding communities, and in unincorporated areas of Franklin County.
-This activity and the problems and ancillary crimes it generates results in complaints to law enforcement agencies from residents and businesses.
-Among the more serious crimes associated with the local commercial sex market is child sex trafficking.
+Franklin County is a county of approximately 98,000 residents located in central Washington state.
+Its largest city and county seat is Pasco, WA.
+Pasco is one of three cities that make up the Tri-Cities region of the state (along with Richland and Kennewick).
+Prostitution and sex trafficking activity have been documented in incorporated and unincorporated areas of Franklin County.
+These activities and their ancillary crimes have generated complaints to local law enforcement from residents and businesses.
+Among the more serious issues associated with the local commercial sex market is child sex trafficking.

 - “Prostitution Alleged,” Spokane Daily Chronicle, February 19 1980.

 - Franklin County Sheriff’s Arrests (1988)